Srinivasa475/Srinivasa475/README.md

  ✨ sao Marcos  ✨

-This is a web based application developed for health related telugu based website in india
+This is a web based application developed for sao marcos related telugu based website in india

 ### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.